OctopusDeploy/docs/docs/api-and-integration/octopus.server.exe-command-line/builtin-worker.md

                                factory default, which is to execute scripts using the same account as the Octopus Server itself.
+      --username, --user=VALUE
-      --username=VALUE       The username for a user account the built-in worker should use when executing custom scripts, like 'octopus-worker' or 'octopus-
+                             The username for a user account the built-in worker should use when executing custom scripts, like 'octopus-worker' or 'octopus-
                                worker@mycomany.com'.
 Default is to use the same